Nivolos/nak_ucla/README.md

 # nak_ucla
-my study abroad at the UCLA in Los Angeles
+my study abroad at the UCLA